-Bill Sponsors: House of Representatives - Delegate Healey, Senate - Senator Young
+Bill Sponsors: House of Representatives - Del.
+Anne Healey, Senate - Senator Young

 Template Letter to download and send to your state representative.

 Thou Shall Not Steal Trees from the Next Generation

 "Is it not enough for you to feed on the good pasture, but you must tread down with your feet the rest of your pasture?
 When you drink of clear water, must you foul the rest with your feet?"
 Ezekiel 34:18

 When was the last time you spotted a child climbing a tree?

 - Maryland lost 14,488 acres of forest to development over the past eight years (according to the Maryland Department of Natural Resources), despite a state policy that says we should be dramatically increasing our tree canopy.